-Neighborhood and Community Parks provide active and passive recreational opportunities and have been strongly supported by residents.
+| Neighborhood and Community Parks provide active and passive recreational opportunities and have been strongly supported by residents.
 The City of Centralia is fortunate to have two large community parks in its inventory (Fort Borst and Riverside) to support a range of sports activities and community gatherings.
-However, the number and size of neighborhood parks throughout the city and urban areas are limited, and the location of those facilities leaves several gaps in the park system where newer residential areas are underserved.
+However, the number and size of neighborhood parks | NA Table 1: Neighborhood & Community Parks: Acreage Assessment